jupyter/notebook/docs/source/migrate_to_notebook7.md

 - Look for Notebook 7 compatible versions of the extensions you already use, and [find replacements for those that are not available]

-- If you NEED to maintain compatibility with the Classic Notebook for extensions or other customizations that are critical to your workflows, you can switch to [nbclassic], the new home for users who need to maintain compatibility with the old notebook interface
+- If you need to maintain compatibility with the Classic Notebook for extensions or other customizations that are critical to your workflows, you can switch to [nbclassic], the new home for users who need to maintain compatibility with the old notebook interface